FDA approves first RSV vaccine for adults

 “With this approval, we are proud that Abrysvo is now the only RSV vaccine indicated for adults aged 18 to 49 at increased risk for the disease, expanding on its existing indications for older adults and pregnant women,” Malik added.

-Approval stems from data from Pfizer's Phase 3 MONeT trial, which evaluated the vaccine's safety and efficacy.
-Abrysvo was found to be relatively safe and to produce a significant immune response in high-risk adults, the company said.
+The approval stems from Pfizer's successful Phase 3 MONeT trial, which evaluated the vaccine's safety and efficacy.
+Abrysvo was found to be reasonably safe and to produce a significant immune response in high-risk adults, the company said.

 The vaccine can be administered to protect against RSV-A and RSV-B strains of the virus.